ome/omero-metadata/README.rst

 - ``plate``, ``well``, ``image``, ``dataset``, ``roi`` to specify objects

 Automatic header detection can also be ignored if using the ``--manual_headers`` flag.
 If the ``# header`` is not present and this flag is used, column types will default to ``String`` (unless the column names correspond to OMERO objects such as ``image`` or ``plate``).

-NB: Column names should not contain spaces if you want to be able to query by these columns.

 Examples